Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.09 Changes to jez.pickCheckListArray to allow it to be effectively await'ed (synchronicity), remaining dialog functions were not updates, though jez.pickCheckListArray was documented where changed to help in future.

+22.11.09 Created Maddening Feast which does some pre-target shenanigans to set the targets and then uses the item card to perform the rest of the spell.
+Uses 'Called before the item is rolled' setting to force evaluation before the item card rolls.
+It uses  args[0].macroPass !== 'preItemRoll' to validate the config.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)